What testosterone do to the body?

 Higher daily dosages may be bad for health, though.
 For instance, excessive calcium intake from supplements, is a common reason for the formation of kidney stones, and constipation.

 Dairy isn’t the only source of calcium.
-On the contrary, following a plant-based diet is great for consuming high amounts of calcium.
+On the contrary, milk and dairy may make you gain weight!
+Certainly, following a plant-based diet is great for consuming high amounts of calcium.

 Plant-based foods, such as soybeans, pinto beans, kidney beans, lima beans, tofu, broccoli, kale, spinach, arugula, collard greens, chia seeds, mustard seeds, and whole cereals contain moderate to high amounts of calcium!